-The effect is multiplied at a group level.
+The effect of this is multiplied at a group level.
 If a team or group has a significant number of people who feel down or anxious, that will spread.
 In the same way, cheerful group members can positively affect the mood of the whole group or team.

 Less well known is the impact of ‘customers’, ‘service users’ or ‘beneficiaries’ on a team or group.
 The mental health field is very familiar with the tendency for teams that deal with severe mental health issues, such as psychosis or personality disorders, to themselves become split, paranoid and sometimes delusional.
 Workers can experience difficulties in thinking with their customary clarity.
 Clear work boundaries, coupled with therapeutic and operational supervision, is crucial to counteracting this tendency.

-Aid workers, by the very nature of the job, seek to support people who are extremely stressed; people are often in fear of their lives, their livelihoods, their very identity.
-The mirror effect can be a subjective experience of stress for the team out of proportion to the objective stress the team is under, sometimes to the extent that the team functions as if traumatized.
-Features of the traumatized brain include a sense of urgency and immediacy, a lack of context and a focus on the immediate.
+Aid workers, by the very nature of the job, seek to support people who are extremely stressed; people who are often in fear of their lives, their livelihoods, their very identity.
+The mirror effect can be a subjective experience of stress for the team out of proportion to the objective stress the team is under, sometimes to the extent that the team functions as if traumatised.
+Features of the traumatised brain include a sense of urgency and immediacy, a lack of context and a focus on the immediate.
 A sense of time or timeliness is lost.

-Daniel Kahneman and Amos Tversky examined a parallel phenomenon – fast and slow thinking.
+The Psychologists Daniel Kahneman and Amos Tversky have examined a parallel phenomenon – fast and slow thinking.
 The difference is experienced by how we come to the answers to two sums: 2 x 2 and 17 X 56.
 The first answer comes quickly, effortlessly and is clearly right.
 The second comes slowly, with effort and (often) needs checking.
 The first is the kind of thinking we need when riding a bicycle (try to think carefully about your bike riding skills next time – you will wobble!), the second the kind of thinking required to set up a feeding station even if we have done it multiple times before.

 The traumatised mind is analogous to type one thinking.
 Fast, immediate, unconscious and correct.
 If the mirroring effect is added, then the thinking becomes stress or fear related and work must be done at all costs to reduce that sense.